Kawhi’s 30 propels Clippers to 111-96 win over Hornets

+LOS ANGELES (AP) — Kawhi Leonard is only four games into his tenure back home in Los Angeles, and Paul George is still several games away from his Clippers debut.
+Everybody is still getting to know each other on this reconfigured roster.

+The Clippers have enough talent to keep stacking victories during this introductory process — particularly against teams like the Charlotte Hornets, who have even more work to do.

-LOS ANGELES (AP) — Kawhi Leonard had 30 points, seven rebounds and six assists, and Lou Williams scored 23 points one day after his 33rd birthday in the Los Angeles Clippers’ 111-96 victory over the Charlotte Hornets on Monday night.
+Leonard had 30 points, seven rebounds and six assists, and Lou Williams scored 23 points one day after his 33rd birthday in Los Angeles’ 111-96 victory over Charlotte on Monday night.

 Montrezl Harrell scored eight of his 19 points in the fourth quarter, and Landry Shamet added 16 in the Clippers’ third win in four games to start a season with championship aspirations.

-After following up their impressive season-opening victories over the Lakers and the Warriors with a shocking 130-122 loss to the Phoenix Suns two days ago, the Clippers managed to play enough defense to secure a comfortable win over young Charlotte.
+After following up their impressive season-opening victories over the Lakers and the Warriors with a shocking 130-122 loss to the Phoenix Suns two days ago, the Clippers managed to play enough defense in the second half to secure a comfortable win over the young Hornets.
+Their last two performances have been nowhere near complete, but the Clippers are working through it.

+“There’s so many things that we can get better in,” Clippers coach Doc Rivers said.
+“And you just see them, like screening, timing, knowing where each other is at.
+There’s so many new parts on the floor, and I just feel like we’re nowhere near what we’re going to be.
+Not even close, and that’s a good thing.
+But during that time, you’ve still got to win games.
+You’re in the West.
+You’ve just still got to tick off wins.”

+“We’ve got to come in every game with a defensive hat on first, and we did that tonight,” Leonard said.
+“It’s still early.
+We’ve got a long road ahead of us.
+We’re still building chemistry, getting to know each other on the floor.
+I wouldn’t say we’re there yet.
+We’ve got to keep going.”

 Terry Rozier had 17 points to lead six Hornets scoring in double figures in the second game of a four-game trip.
 Devonte Graham had 14 points and 12 assists, while Cody Zeller added 14 points and 13 rebounds for Charlotte, which has lost three straight after a season-opening win over Chicago.